eloubens/MERLLinker/README.md

 All other implementation notes from Problem 6 still apply.
 The main difference is that in this problem, you will be tested with programs that do not work when loaded at nonzero addresses unless relocation is performed correctly.

+We have provided some starter code in the form of two MIPS procedures:

+readWord, which takes no parameters and reads a single word (4 bytes) from standard input, storing the value in $3.
+If standard input has fewer than 4 bytes remaining, the behaviour is undefined. printHex, which prints the hexadecimal representation of the word in $1 to standard output, followed by a newline.
+It does not return a value.
+Both procedures preserve all registers not used for return values.
+So readWord preserves all registers except $3, and printHex preserves all registers.

+The starter code is provided as both assembly source code and a MERL library.
+It is up to you whether you simply copy the source code into your submissions, or use the ".import" directive to import the procedures from the MERL file.
+Marmoset will accept both options.
+Make sure that starter.merl is present in the directory where you are running this code.

 Example
 Suppose that input.asm now contains the following self-modifying code, and the load address α is 0x10000.